-How To Plan Your Wedding Timeline
+How to Plan Your Wedding Timeline Efficiently

 When it comes to planning a wedding, one of the most important aspects is the event timeline.
 This is necessary to keep everybody on schedule and make sure nothing gets lost in the shuffle.
 Here at DJ Cutt Entertainment, we understand the importance of preparation.
 That’s why we have our own online planning form for you to use with the specific times that we need to know.
 On your wedding day we will try our hardest to hit these specific events at the specific times.
 However, we approach the entire day with a commitment to flexibility, because we know many things can run late (or early) during the actual event.
 Often times, you won’t know what time the day should start but you have a hard out when the event must end.
 Our approach is to plan the timeline in reverse so that way you know exactly what time to start your event versus just trying to guess.
 Many venues have a hard cut off time that you have to be out by and a time that the vendors have to be out by as well.
 What time do weddings typically end?
 After DJing weddings the past 15 years in Oregon and Portland, the average end time is somewhere between 9:30 and 10.
 We have had weddings go till at least 3 in the morning but 90 to 95% of weddings and at this time.